jiawei397/deno-oak-nest/README.md

 export class AppModule {}
 ```

-And you maybe register your Model:
+And you may provide a method to inject your Model:

 ```ts
 export const InjectModel = (Cls: Constructor) =>